shiftkey/bankruptcy/README.md

 $ GITHUB_ACCESS_TOKEN=[token] yarn forget-me --unsubscribe [orgs or owner/repo aliases]
 ```

+When configuring the personal access token ensure it has access to the `notifications` scope, otherwise the script will error.

 **No guarantees are provided for this tool.
 Use at your own risk.**

 ### What It's Doing